dcavalheiro/community/tutorials/using-cloud-vpn-with-juniper-srx/index.md

 -   **Integrity algorithm**: `SHA256`
 -   **Diffie-Hellman group**: `14`
 -   **IKEv2 Lifetime** : The lifetime of the security associations, after which a reconnection will occur.
-The default on most SRX platforms is 28800 seconds.
+The default on most SRX platforms is 28800 seconds but GCP requires a value of 36000.

         [edit]
           root@vsrx#